Jackthebighead/nlp-uplearning/README.md

 ### Introduction
 This repository contains:
-- learning notes
+- learning notes:
   - course notes and material notes
 - codes on assignments and experiments.
 - papers read during this course
 - PyTorch codes